How To Block Ads on Pinterest 2026

 • Suspicious websites and redirects: If an ad redirects you to a suspicious-looking website, just go back and avoid that ad altogether.

 • Private info requests: Beware of any ad asking for personal information.
-The same goes for posts that redirect you to a website, prompting you to provide private info.
+The same goes for posts that redirect you to a website and prompt you to provide private info.
 Never share your sensitive data with anyone.

 • Poor brand reputation: if a brand has a poor reputation, it’s best to take your business elsewhere.
-Research to see if other users have interacted with the brand and learn from their experience.
+Research whether other users have interacted with the brand and learn from their experiences.

 FAQs